Friday, January 17, 2020

 8) Those ideas are unsuitable for vegetarians or vegans since meat in small quantities is included.
 More than just removing meat, dairy, and eggs may be needed since the calories could be too low, and some vitamins and essential amino acids may need to be included.

 10) Read labels on products.
-If the label contains ingredients your grandmother would not recognize, then it is better to set aside that item.
+If the label contains ingredients your grandmother would not recognize, it is better to set aside that item.

 12) Don't eat or drink before going to bed.
 A little break before sleep is always beneficial.